Answered By: Shelly Jablonski

 • authors are scholars or experts

-• articles are long and detailed
+• articles are long and detailed and may contain graphs & charts

 • bibliographies included for each article